SherG/sherrieg/content/blog/hyundai-purge-valve-replaced-not-working/index.md

 <hr>
 Coming up next: "Adventures in Alternator Land" <br/>
 The recent heat wave (which reached a real feel 105°F -- 40.6°C -- last week) fried my battery & alternator.
 Replaced both.
 Car is working fine.
-But there's a minor issue that's got me searching the web again . . .
+But there's a minor issue that has piqued my curiosity, so I'm searching car forums again . . .